What are the different types of COVID-19 tests? When should I get tested?

 - Coronavirus testing locations Los Angeles

-What should you do if you were exposed to someone with coronavirus COVID-19?
+What should I do if I was exposed to someone with coronavirus COVID-19?

-As a general rule, the centers for disease control (CDC) constitute an exposure as being within 6 feet of someone who has COVID-19 for at least 15 minutes.
+As a general rule, the centers for disease control (CDC) constitute an exposure as being within 6 feet of someone who has COVID-19 for at least 15 minutes within a 24 hour period.
 However, these guidelines are not exhaustive - you can still get COVID-19 from being in contact with someone for fewer than 15 minutes, and even if you are more than 6 feet apart.
-It's also essential to wear a mask while around others.

-If you believe you were exposed to someone with COVID-19, you should immediately begin to isolate yourself for 14 days since COVID-19 may have an incubation of up to 2 weeks.
+If you believe you were exposed to someone with COVID-19, you should immediately begin to isolate yourself for 10 days.
 Since cases are currently rising in the United States, it is important that we all play our part to avoid spreading coronavirus.
 In addition, you should notify all coworkers, friends, or family members that you have been in contact with.
 You should contact your doctor about getting a test and monitor your symptoms.

 If you get a positive result, the CDC is recommending that you quarantine for 10 days.
 If you are feeling sick during this time, reach out to a health care provider to monitor your symptoms.

-How do you know if you have COVID-19, the flu, or the common cold?
+How do I know if I have COVID-19, the flu, or the common cold?

 If you are feeling ill this winter, it is possible that you are showing symptoms of COVID-19, the flu, or a common cold.
 See our article A Cold Vs. The Flu Vs. COVID-19- Similarities And Differences In Symptoms for more information on how to distinguish between these three illnesses.